Minnesota State Community and Technical College

 - Percent students of color: 15.2%

-Electrical line worker, equine science, nanoscience technology, power sports technology, American Sign Language, entrepreneurship, medical laboratory technician
+Electrical line worker, equine science, power sports technology, American Sign Language, entrepreneurship, medical laboratory technician, virtual office professional, golf management

 All four campus communities have off-campus rental units available.
 Fergus Falls has apartment-style campus housing with meal plan options.